charlesbrandt/public/code/testing/cypress.md

 via: https://github.com/cypress-io/cypress-docker-images/issues/29

 > if you get this error No protocol specified you just run this in your host machine xhost local:root

-## About

-That's where something like Cypress is appealing, especially if it works out of the box once it is configured.

-So is cypress kind of like a streamlined selenium solution?
-Yes.
-There is still a binary needed to run...
-Seems to be an electron app that launches browsers to handle running the tests.

 ## Links